smith-sj/portfolio/README.md

 [[back to top]](#top)

-My biggest focus in this area was making sure to use semantic HTML, as well as making sure that all switches, filters and links were accessible via the tab, space and enter key.
+My biggest focus in this area was making sure to use semantic HTML; and that all switches, filters and links were accessible via the tab, space and enter keys.
 I also tested my portfolio's colours across different visual impairments.
-As I used the checkbox hack to build the theme-switch and blog category filters, I had to make sure to not just hide the checkbox, but rather shape it to the labels and make them transparent instead of setting them to `hidden`.
-This meant that although you can't see them, tabbing to the check-boxes creates an outline around the switch and filters, and allows them to be toggles or activated.
+I used the checkbox hack to build the theme-switch and blog category filters; I had to not just hide the checkbox with `hidden`, but rather shape them to their respective labels and make them transparent.
+This approach meant that although you can't see them, tabbing to the check-boxes creates an outline around the switch and filters, allowing them to be toggled or activated.
 I also added an aria-label to explain what the switch is for.

-Mozilla Firefox's accessibility tools made it easy for me to see how my portfolio looked for people with different vision impairments, including Protanapia, Deuteranopia, Tritanopia and Achromatopsia; It also has a handy tool that displays your tab index order, which made it easy to check every page was tabbed correctly.
-I adjusted the contrast of my colours so that they would be suitable for people with low contrast, but also not too contrasted that it was difficult to read for people with no vision impairments.
-I also changed the areas which were highlighted when the theme was switched to dark mode, as bright yellow seems a lot brighter when the rest of the theme is dark.
+Mozilla Firefox's accessibility tools made it easy for me to see how my portfolio looked for people with different vision impairments.
+The tools included tests for Protanapia, Deuteranopia, Tritanopia and Achromatopsia.
+I adjusted the contrast of my colours so that they would be suitable for people with low contrast vision, but not too contrasted that it was difficult to read for people with no vision impairments.
+I also changed the highlight areas when the theme was switched to dark mode, as bright yellow seemed a lot brighter when the rest of the theme was dark.

 Due to the simplicity of my site, there wasn't much I had to fix up to get a Lighthouse Accessibility score of 100%.
-All I had to do was add an aria-label to the resume download link and alt text to all of the images on the site.
+All I had to do was add some aria-labels and alt text to all of the images on the site.

 <img style="margin: 20px" src="./docs/component-images/lighthouse.png">